SupercomputingWales/slurm_advanced_topics/_episodes/02-common-linux-text-editors.md

 <pre style="color: silver; background: black;">$ nano </pre>
 This should display a "new buffer" in the terminal waiting for text input.
 The terminal window should look something like this:
 <img src="{{ page.root }}/fig/Nano-home-arrows.png" alt="Nano home" width="50%" height="50%" />
-With a top line showing Nano's version and current filename, a white rectagle showing the position of the cursor, and a bottom menu with common commands.
+With a top line showing Nano's version and current filename, a white rectangle showing the position of the cursor, and a bottom menu with common commands.

 The caret symbol “^” represents the control key <kbd>Ctrl</kbd>.
 So "^X" means that you should press <kbd>Ctrl</kbd>+<kbd>X</kbd> to quit nano.
 As you type commands, the menu displayed at the bottom of your screen will update with the currently available options.
 To cancel a command use <kbd>Ctrl</kbd>+<kbd>C</kbd>.